 Claudia has been named a Top Wedding Planner by Martha Stewart Weddings, Brides, Vogue, The Knot and Modern Bride.
 She has been awarded numerous honors, including the prestigious Modern Bride Innovator’s Award, five International Special Events Society Big Apple Awards for Design, and the Knot’s Best of New York Wedding Planner.
 She is a frequent industry spokesperson and speaker and is an advisor to international tourist boards and properties.
 Claudia expertise has been featured on network television, radio and in all leading bridal blogs and new publications.

-Sullivans designs reflect her passion for creating art, uncanny sense of color and eye for unexpected details.
+Sullivan’s designs reflect her passion for creating art with an uncanny sense of color and eye for unexpected details.
 Her work has been recognized by numerous publications for ingenuity, creativity and its ability to inspire.
-Sullivan was named one of Martha Stewart Top 25 Florists, Harper’s Bazaar’s best wedding florists and was included in the Rizzoli Books Publication “In Full Flower” profiling the new wave of floral designers, changing the industry.
+Sullivan was named one of Martha Stewart Top 25 Florists, Harper’s Bazaar’s best wedding florists and was included in the Rizzoli Books Publication “In Full Flower” profiling the new wave of floral designers changing the industry.